Historic American Newspapers

-All images of historic newspaper pages, as well as uncorrected page text, are displayed through your web browser and through Adobe Flash 8.0 or above.
+All images of historic newspaper pages, as well as uncorrected page text, are displayed through your web browser.
 However, Chronicling America also contains high-resolution images (JPEG2000) and enhanced text (PDF) that may require special viewers.
 Follow the link below for information on the various formats and how to access them: http://chroniclingamerica.loc.gov/help/#how_to_view

-Chronicling America is a searchable full-text collection of pages from more than 400 digitized newspapers from 23 states: Arizona, California, District of Columbia, Florida, Hawaii, Illinois, Kansas, Kentucky, Louisiana, Minnesota, Missouri, Montana, Nebraska, New York, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, and Washington.
-Coverage ranges from 1860 to 1922 but varies for each newspaper.
+Chronicling America is a searchable full-text collection of pages from thousands of digitized newspapers from across the United States, including Puerto Rico.
+Coverage ranges from 1789 to 1963 but varies for each newspaper.
 Content for additional time periods and from all states and territories will eventually be included.
 Searches may be limited by state, newspaper, or date.

 The database also includes a separately searchable newspaper directory which provides information about American newspapers published from 1690 to the present.
 Directory searches may be limited by place of publication, date, keyword, frequency, language, and type of newspaper.